 These programmes are complemented by the Hanns Seidel Foundation maintaining contacts with the world’s major centres of political power.
-The foreign offices in Washington (the US and Canada), Moscow (Russian Federation), Brussels (Benelux, the EU and NATO) and Athens (Greece) have close ties to the politically influential organisations and institutions in the respective country.
+The foreign offices in Washington (the US and Canada), Moscow (Russian Federation), Brussels (Benelux, the EU and NATO), Athens (Greece), London (Great Britain), Paris (France) have close ties to the politically influential organisations and institutions in the respective country.
 They organise local bilateral symposia, prepare analyses and lead dialogue programmes.

 The Hanns Seidel Foundation is a respected global partner on issues of democracy, the rule of law and contacts with Germany.